Voluntary Administration (VA)

 Between 2000 and 2010, there were about 2700 voluntary administration appointments a year.
-Over the past two years, this figure has dropped to about 1200 a year.
+Over the past two years, this figure has dropped significantly.

 About 75% of companies in voluntary administration will go into liquidation.
 About 25% of companies in voluntary administration will offer to pay creditors via a deed of company arrangement.
 About 64% of these deeds of company arrangement will be successful.